 WebDriver makes direct calls to the Web browser and the entire test script is executed in this fashion.
 WebDriver uses the browsers support and capabilities to automation.

 Unlike Selenium RC, Selenium WebDriver doesn’t essentially require Selenium Server to be started before launching the test script execution.
-User can leverage the benefit and may or may not require Selenium Server if he/she desires to perform the test execution on the same machine where the browser is residing.
+The user can leverage the benefit and may or may not require Selenium Server if he/she desires to perform the test execution on the same machine where the browser is residing.

 Exceptional Cases when Selenium Server is required with WebDriver:

-- When the user wish to execute test scripts on the remote machine.
+- When the user wishes to execute test scripts on the remote machine.

-- When the user wish to execute test scripts on HtmlUnit Driver.
+- When the user wishes to execute test scripts on HtmlUnit Driver.

-- When the user wish to execute test scripts on multiple platforms.
+- When the user wishes to execute test scripts on multiple platforms.

-WebDriver is a purely object oriented framework that works on OS layer.
+WebDriver is a purely object-oriented framework that works on OS layer.
 It utilizes the browser’s native compatibility to automation without using any peripheral entity.
-With the increasing demand it has gained a large popularity, user base and has become by far one of the most extensively used open source automation testing tool.
+With the increasing demand, it has gained a large popularity, user base and has become by far one of the most extensively used open source automation testing tools.